DON'T LOOK BACK

 There must have been numerous challenges in bringing Don’t Look Back to the screen; how long did it take to get the project off the ground?

-It’s been a long time, years, and years of stop and start with finance coming and then falling through.
-So I don’t want to say precisely how long because I don’t want to date the project, but let’s just say it’s been a long time coming!.
+It’s been a long time, years, and years of stop-and-start with finance coming and then falling through.
+So I don’t want to say precisely how long because I don’t want to date the project, but let’s just say it’s been a long time coming!

 Am I right that you only had 22 days of filming?
 And what pressures did that create?

 Our 22-day shooting schedule was actually pretty good for an indie film.
 I know a lot of movies that have 18 days or less, so I was fortunate to get 22.
 But, there were still challenges, including the number of locations that we had to shoot, all of which led to set moves with all of our equipment.
 That definitely ate up a lot of our time and put pressure on us to get as much done as quickly as possible.
-However, I was also fortunate to have two cameras for this film which helped enormously.
+However, I was also fortunate to have two cameras for this film, which helped enormously.
 But yeah, just getting all the different location shots was the biggest challenge.

 READ MORE: TWO HEADS CREEK: IN CONVERSATION WITH JORDAN WALLER

-Don’t Look Back threads supernatural terror with a far more human horror.
+Don’t Look Back threads supernatural terror with far more human horror.
 Can you tell us about the origins of the story?

-You know, we’ve seen a lot of TV shows where shocking scenarios are created to see how people react, and that’s always fascinated me.
+My inspiration for Don’t Look Back started with the story of Kitty Genovese during the 1960s, and while I hadn’t yet been born when the news hit, it became an urban legend of sorts.
+It was about how these people had watched her being assaulted in a courtyard with nobody helping; it haunted me, making me wonder what I would have done in the same situation.
+We see a lot of TV shows where shocking scenarios are created to see how people react, and that fascinated me.
 So when I decided to direct my first feature-length picture, I wanted to do something with a universal theme, something everybody could relate to, and the theme of witnessing a shocking or violent happening and our behaviour during and after is something that feels relatable and real.

 You open the film with a powerful reflection of the daily videos that circulate on social media of violent acts filmed by bystanders.
 Do you think social media has led to a world where violence is often viewed from a distance as entertainment?

 All the videos in the opening credits are real, and in the process of putting them together, I became troubled by how many videos were out there.
-In many ways, social media has become a beast that feeds off viral and shocking content.
-This has created a world where people pull out their phones instead of calling 911; their instant recording an opportunity for viral fame.
+In many ways, social media has become a beast that feeds off viral and shocking content; it helped to create a world where people pull out their phones instead of calling 911, their instant recording an opportunity for viral fame.
 So I guess, in many ways, it has become a vicious and ugly cycle between the media and the public.
-With the handheld camera at its heart.
+I am really troubled by our lack of empathy for each other, and when people ask me what I’m most afraid of, it’s not supernatural creatures or serial killers but how regular people can so quickly turn on each other.

-Don’t Look Back is your feature-length directorial debut; that must have been scary?
+Don’t Look Back is your feature-length directorial debut; that must have been scary.

 READ MORE: SWAN SONG: IN CONVERSATION WITH TODD STEPHENS